-Prerequisite: Early Childhood and Family Studies I (previously Childhood Development I)
+Full Year - 6 Credits Prerequisite: Early Childhood and Family Studies I (previously Childhood Development I) Offered in Grades: 10, 11, 12

 The second level of Early Childhood and Family Studies enables students to continue working with preschoolers.
 Preschool activities will center on a variety of curriculum web themes.
 Sample units of study for high school students are careers, children's clothing, dealing with emotions, children in crisis, and examining preschool philosophies.
 Creative projects include: designing a child's outfit given safety guidelines, making, writing, and illustrating a children's book, creating a math lesson with props, a children's game and a media experience.
 Field trips are planned at this level.
-After successful completion of both years of Early Childhood and Family Studies, students are prepared for entry-level jobs in Early Childhood Centers.
+After successful completion of both years of Early Childhood and Family Studies, students are prepared for entry level jobs in Early Childhood Centers.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.